Alfaj0r/foundation-alfaj0r-com/src/content/posts/2021-08-18-my-first-50k-marlette-lake-2021.md

 title: "My first 50k: Marlette Lake 2021"
 slug: Marlette50k2021
 date: 2021-08-18 10:45
-description: Marlette Lake 50k ultramarathon August 15 2021.
-Near Lake Tahoe, Reno.
-Race and training recap and report.
+description: |-
+  I ran the Marlette Lake 50k ultramarathon!
+  Then I sat down to write some words about it, and they are HERE!
 featuredImage: /assets/nico_marlette50k_2021_lefrakphoto.jpg
 ---
 I ran my first 50k!
 The official result was 6:26:22, but that's just a minor detail in the grand scheme of this story.